remarkjs/remark/packages/remark-cli/readme.md

 JSON).

 You can also define configuration in separate files in different languages.
-With the `package.json` config is inspiration, here’s a JavaScript example that can be placed in `.remarkrc.js`:
+With the `package.json` config as inspiration, here’s a JavaScript version that can be placed in `.remarkrc.js`:

 ```js